plblum/jivs/README.md

 The form _should_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface, even if its `adaptToForm()` method is left empty.
 This ensures that error messages originally written for business logic are replaced by the user interface's own library even before adaptToForm() does its work.

+Often the model has supplied more fields than your form will use.
+Those outside of scope may still have their own validators, which you don't want to execute during form validation.
+So add either of these to opt-in or opt-out of fields from the model: `useOnlyTheseModelFields`, `disableTheseModelFields`.

 In this example, the form developer subclasses `PersonModelRules` and adds labels for the UI.

 ```ts